MariuszKaminski/Milestone_Project_4v2/README.md

     -   #### First Time User Goals

-        1. As a First Time User, I want to easily easily navigate the web app.
+        1. As a Guest, I want to easily easily navigate the web app.
-        2. As a First Time User, I want to be able to browse and search the menu.
+        2. As a Guest, I want to be able to browse and search the menu.
-        3. As a First Time User, I want to be able to register to be able to make orders.
+        3. As a Guest, I want to be able to register to be able to make orders.

     -   #### Returning Visitor Goals

-        1. As a Returning User, I want to be able to log into my profile.
+        1. As a Registered User, I want to be able to log into my profile.
-        2. As a Returning User, I want to be able modify data and edit the app content.
+        2. As a Registered User, I want to be able to store some of my details on the site for faster checkout.

     -   #### Frequent User Goals

-        1. As a Frequent User, I want to the app to safely store and retrieve data.
+        1. As a Staff Member, I want to the app to safely store and retrieve data.
-        2. As a Frequent User, I want to the app to be fast and efficient.
+        2. As a Staff Member, I want to the app to be fast and efficient.

 -   ### Design

     -   #### Color Scheme
-        -   The application's two main colours are teal and white.
-The buttons have their distinctive and contrasting colours to visually hint at their function.
+        -   The application's two main colours are black and white for simple and maximum contrast and legibility.

     -   #### Typography
         -   The font of choice for the application is Roboto Google font with Sans-Serif as backup.

     -   #### Imagery
-        -   The Background image is used for aesthetic purposes and to ecourage user's interaction with the site.
+        -   The background image is used for aesthetic purposes and to ecourage user's interaction with the site. <br>
+            The product page contains images of products up to four in a row.

 -   ### Wireframes